bqth29/simulated-bifurcation-algorithm/README.md

 - The sampling period and the convergence threshold are respectively set using the `sampling_period` and `convergence_threshold` parameters of the `minimize` and `maximize` functions.
 - To use early stopping in the SB algorithm, set the `use_window` parameter to `True`.
-- If only some agents have converged when the maximum number of iterations is reached, the algorithm stops and only the converged agents are considered in the results.
+- If only some agents have converged when the maximum number of iterations is reached, the algorithm stops and only these agents are considered in the results.

 ```python
 # Stop with maximal iterations